Françoise Bettencourt Meyers and 9 other richest women in the world

 Rafaela Aponte-Diamant shares a 50 per cent stake in the world’s largest shipping line, Mediterranean Shipping Company (MSC), with her husband and Italian businessman Gianluigi Aponte.

 Rafaela found her footing in the shipping industry along with Gianluigi Aponte, who founded MSC in 1970.
-The duo then went ahead to purchase a ship with a loan of USD 2,00,000 (INR 1,63,49,130).
+The duo then went ahead to purchase a ship with a loan of USD 2,00,000.

 One of the most dynamic self-made richest women in the world, Rafaela later ventured into interior designing and MSC Cruises proudly showcases the creative interior decorating artistry of the female billionaire now.